-The Head teacher of The Children's Trust School will take responsibility for child protection and safeguarding issues within the school.
+The Director of Education for The Children's Trust School will take responsibility for child protection and safeguarding issues within the school.
 In conjunction with the Director of Clinical Services will ensure safeguarding incidents are reported and monitored by the Board of Trustees via the Clinical Governance & Safeguarding Committee and Educational Governance Committee.
-To also ensure there is a culture of collaboration and willingness to learn in order to safeguard children's welfare.
+To also ensure there is a culture of collaboration and willingness to learn in order to safeguard the welfare of children and vulnerable adults.